pluggyai/quickstart/examples/vercel-node-mongo/README.md

-# Pluggy Node Mongo Example
+# Vercel Node.js MongoDB Example

 This is an example [Vercel](https://vercel.com) application using [Pluggy Node.js SDK](https://github.com/pluggyai/pluggy-node) to save all created items in a MongoDB collection to make them available for querying.